Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 24th start this season.
+- The Rangers will send Jordan Montgomery (8-10) to the mound for his 26th start this season.

-- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.

-- Scherzer has started 23 games this season, and he's lasted five or more innings 19 times.
-He averages 5.7 innings per appearance.
+- Montgomery has pitched five or more innings in seven straight games and will look to extend that streak.

-- In 23 appearances this season, he has finished five without allowing an earned run.
+- He has made 25 appearances and finished five of them without allowing an earned run.

 |Opponent